dazinator/stint/README.md

 ### What about scaling?

+#### Locking

 If you run multiple instances of the job runner application, you'll want to configure the `ILockProvider` so that the same scheduled job doesn't run simulataneously on multiple nodes / processes.

-Implement this interdace to use whatever distributed lock mechanism you want:
+Implement this interface to use whatever distributed lock mechanism you want:

 ```
     public interface ILockProvider